Trump Trades in Android Phone For Secret Service-Approved Device

 It's it any sensible setup it's twitter app never talks to twitter only a proxy.

 Lets face it, the President of the United States is the world's biggest target, Tump with getting elected without the popular vote + stating negative comments towards nearly anyone who didn't fully indorse him (people, corporations and countries) + have a reputation as a a bully and in general everything wrong with America.
 Really reinforces the fact he is a target.
 His off the shelf Android Phone, probably could be (Probably already had been) hacked from the resources of all the groups that hate him.
-Having a locked down and reduced functionality device makes the only sense.
-Would you really expect anything else?

 Let's face it.
 Your argument is kinda weak because every president elect has always been the world's biggest target regardless of how much of the popular vote the pres won (for the curious, the presidential candidates must always spend resources to optimize their electoral college votes because that's what counts, unlike the useless popular vote).
 The president's smartphone is always locked down and provided by the government IT specialists regardless of what his previous preferences were.
-Just last year, w
+Just last year, when the Samsung Galaxy S7 was "the thing", Obama was handed a "locked down" Galaxy S4 because this is how it works.
+The commander in chief must always be using a tested and locked down device.

 one, two, three, boom!
 (Score:1)